Post Insurance Payments

 Specific explanations for each unposted item appear with asterisks (*), underneath the general description of the payment or adjustment message that was in the ERA.

-Partner’s Autopost program will post ERA items that match charges in Partner.
-If an item can not be posted, it will appear on the Manual Report.
-(From there, you can review them, post them manually in pip, or take other appropriate actions.)
+PCC’s Autopost program will post ERA items that match charges in your system.
+If something can not be posted, it will appear on the Manual Report.
+From there, you can review details, post the adjudication manually, or take other appropriate actions.

-What items, by default, will not post automatically?
-Inside the Manual Report, you can read the specific reason why each item was not auto-posted.
+Inside the Manual Report, you can read the specific reason why each item was not posted.
 Below is a list of reasons that may appear on a manual report.

 Adjustment reason not configured for autoposting (Adjustment Reason: ________)

-PCC can configure which adjustment reasons should be allowed to auto-post and which should drop to the Manual Report.
+PCC can configure which adjustment reasons should be allowed to post automatically and which should drop to the Manual Report.

 Charge amount listed did not match charge history (CPT #####)

-If the insurance carrier’s EOB lists a different charge amount than what appears in Partner’s records, the item will drop to the Manual Report for your review.
+If the insurance carrier’s EOB lists a different charge amount than what appears on your PCC system records, the item will drop to the Manual Report for your review.
 You can compare your practice’s charges with what appeared on the EOB to better understand the discrepancy.

 Charge not pending insurance (CPT #####)